 Ambient lighting – in other words, general background light – can be provided by wall and table lights, but also by your main task lighting if it's controlled by dimmer switches.

 No kitchen lighting scheme will look its best controlled by one switch – putting your kitchen lighting on different circuits is a must.
 Here's what to consider:

 How many circuits?
 An average kitchen will need three circuits: one for downlights; one for pendants; and one for under-unit lights, for example.

 How many zones?
 An open plan kitchen/living/dining space will need more circuits, because you should treat each zone's lighting individually.

 Which lights when?
 How will you use the space and what lights do you want switched on at the same time?
 For example, it makes sense to have the kitchen on separate circuits to the living/dining space, so that you don't have to look at the washing up while you're relaxing.

-How bright should kitchen lights be?
+How bright should kitchen lighting be?

-Planning a successful lighting scheme is also about getting the light colour/quality right, too.
+Planning a successful lighting scheme is also about getting the light color/quality right, too.
 This is somewhat subjective, but you should choose bulbs that not only flatter the space but make it feel welcoming, too.

-'The most versatile colour for kitchen lighting is 2,700 kelvins, which gives off a slightly warm light that is creamy enough to have on during the day but is still a comfortable warm light for evenings,' continues Rebecca Hutchison.
+'The most versatile color for kitchen lighting is 2,700 kelvins, which gives off a slightly warm light that is creamy enough to have on during the day but is still a comfortable warm light for evenings,' continues Rebecca Hutchison.
 'For lights within shelving units, you would most likely have these on of an evening for atmosphere and so you’d more than likely select strips with extra warmth and go for 2,400 kelvins.'